 The ASGCLA awards and scholarships program recognizes outstanding achievement by members of the library profession.

 These awards honor librarians and libraries for significant current or past achievements such as publications, program development, and leadership in the profession.
-Awards may include a citation and a cash award, and may be made to individuals or groups.
-Depending on the terms of the award, recipients need not necessarily be members of ASGCLA.
+Awards include a citation and recognition at the annual ASGCLA Awards program at the Annual Conference.
+Only the ASGCLA/KLAS/NOD Award includes a cash award.
+Depending on the terms of the award, recipients may be individuals or groups and need not necessarily be members of ASGCLA.

 All ASGCLA awards must conform to the guidelines contained in the Awards Manual of the American Library Association.

 Award nominations are due by Friday, February 9, 2019.
-Nomination instructions will be available soon.
+Nominations for ASGCLA Awards are submitted online.
 For questions, please contact the ASGCLA office.

 If interested in sponsoring the Achievement Awards Ceremony held at ALA’s Annual Conference, view the sponsorship form in PDF format for additional information.
-Commitments must be received by Friday, March 16, 2019.
+Commitments to sponsor must be received by Friday, March 16, 2019.